Stevenfavour/Linuxfundametal0/README26.md

 Adding automated tests is a great way to ensure the quality and stability of your Node.js application, and it will integrate perfectly into the GitHub Actions workflow we've already set up.

 We will first need to install the testing framework into our Node.js project.
-Run the following command to install jest (The testing framework)
+Run the following command to install Jest (The testing framework)

 ```
 npm install jest --save-dev